rom-rb/rom/README.md

 a couple of core concepts which makes it different from a typical ORM:

   * Quering a database is considered as a private implementation detail
-  * Abstract query interfaces are evil and a source of unneccessery complexity
+  * Abstract query interfaces are evil and a source of unnecessary complexity
   * Reading and mutating data are 2 distinct concerns and should be treated separately
   * It must be **simple** to use the full power of your database